LabMartemyanov/Next-generation-sequencing-data-for-the-in-vitro-assays-testing-SMART-effectiveness/README.md

 # Next-generation-sequencing-data-for-the-in-vitro-assays-testing-SMART-effectiveness
 Supplementary Python code data for manuscript "Efficient in vivo labeling of endogenous proteins with SMART delineates retina cellular and synaptic organization".

+This project assesses the availability of nearby PAM sites by studying putative modification sites randomly picked across the coding regions of the human genome.
+Our analysis revealed that 8.2% of these sites lacked any PAM sites within 10 bp of the target location.
+On average, there are 3 PAM sites available per site, with two being the most common.
+Here, we provide the python code to do this analysis.
+Martemyanov lab maintains and contributes to the project.
+To get help from this project, please contact Kirill Martemyanov (kmartemyanov@ufl.edu).